lordachita/Prompting-101-Unlocking-the-Power-of-ChatGPT/README.md

-# Prompting-101-Unlocking-the-Power-of-ChatGPT
+# Prompting 101: Unlocking the Power of ChatGPT

-"I use ChatGPT to compose a book for effectively prompting ChatGPT."
+I use ChatGPT to compose a book for effectively prompting ChatGPT.